2019-2020 Grants Awarded*

 ($10,000 approved)

-The grant would be used to expand the digital conversion to the 6th grade PE Classes.
+The grant would be used to expand the digital conversion to the 6th-grade PE Classes.
 The Lu Interactive Playground will transform the gymnasium at Pine Brook School into an immersive, interactive space where students of all abilities are engaged.
-It is a multi-media experience in which students engage in physical education activities while also engaging in teacher selected content.
+It is a multi-media experience in which students engage in physical education activities while also engaging in teacher-selected content.
 The potential of the Lu goes far beyond a physical education classroom.